urbit/urbit.org/content/using/operations/using-your-ship.md

 > |start %acme
 ```

-Then, you need to provide the path to request the SSL certificate for by poking the `acme` agent.
+Next, provide the path for the SSL certificate by poking the `acme` agent.
 The path format is `/tld/your_domain/your_subdomain`, so if your domain is `sampel-palnet.arvo.network`, you'd use it like so:

 ```
 > :acme &path /network/arvo/sampel-palnet